 On the other hand, a company may legitimately indicate that their oils are of a “therapeutic grade” (without reference to certification) which will likely mean it is manufactured according to strict standards of purity.
 That may also mean that under certain conditions, the essential oils may be taken internally (not something I have tried).

-For cleaning solutions and DIY household products, I tend to use essential oils from NOW Foods (available at Amazon).
-They are inexpensive to the point of being downright cheap and they work.
+For cleaning solutions and DIY household products, I sometimes use essential oils from NOW Foods (available at Amazon).
+They are inexpensive to the point of being downright cheap and they work just fine when added to cleaning products.
 I use and recommend both brands.

 Note: If you do decide to make a purchase from Spark Naturals, you will receive a 10% discount by using the code BACKDOORSURVIVAL at checkout.
 I do earn a small commission on your purchases.